term-world/syllabus-template/CODE_OF_CONDUCT.md

 * disqualification from the `A` and/or `B` "tiers"
 * an automatic assessment of an "Ignored" assignment

-In severe cases, academic dishonesty may be referred to the supranational Alleghey College Honor Code Committee though these cases are rare (i.e. _almost_ non-existent).
-For questions of what qualitfies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.
+In severe cases, academic dishonesty may be referred to the supranational Allegheny College Honor Code Committee though these cases are rare (i.e. _almost_ non-existent).
+For questions of what qualifies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.

 Steps in the Allegheny College process are located in the [Allegheny College Honor Code](http://catalog.allegheny.edu/content.php?catoid=43&navoid=1510).